Through the Bee Network, we’re building a joined-up transport system that connects people with places and opportunities.

-We are asking for people’s views on the detailed proposals for the Rochdale section of the route until 23:59 on 12th September 2025.
+Rochdale Council consulted on the detailed proposals for the Rochdale section of the route between 4 August and 12 September 2025.

 Next steps

-This separate Traffic Regulation Order consultation is anticipated to take place in October 2025 and would be available on the Rochdale Council website.
+Two separate Traffic Regulation Order consultations are being planned, expected to take place in autumn 2025 and summer 2026 (to be confirmed).
+Details will be available on the Rochdale Council website.

-Following this, a final business case would be submitted and reviewed by decision makers.
+Following this, final business cases would be submitted and reviewed by decision makers.

 Maps of proposals for Rochdale